bbfrederick/rapidtide/README.md

-	workhorse program that will determine the time lagged correlations between all the voxels in a NIFTI file and a temporal "probe" regressor (which can come from a number of places, including the data itself).
+	workhorse program that will determine the time lagged correlations between all the voxels in a NIFTI file and a temporal "probe" regressor (which can come from a number of places, including the data itself) - it rapidly determines  time delays...
         There are a truly bewildering array of options, and just about everything can be adjusted, however I've tried to pick a good set of default options for the most basic processing to get you going.
 At a minimum, it requires a 4D NIFTI file as input, and a root name for all of the output files.
-It generates a number of 3D NIFTI file maps of various parameters (lag time of maximum correlation, maximum correlation value, a mask of which voxels have valid fits, etc.) and some text files with useful information (significance threshholds, processing timing information, a list of values of configurable options).
+It generates a number of 3D NIFTI file maps of various parameters (lag time of maximum correlation, maximum correlation value, a mask of which voxels have valid fits, etc.) and some text files with useful information (significance threshholds, processing timing
+        information, a list of values of configurable options).

 - **showxcorr** - Like rapidtide2, but for single time courses.
 Takes two text files as input, calculates and displays the time lagged cross